-One sign, which may be illuminated, identifying a school, church, public building, playground, hospital or other such permitted use, which shall be situated on the property to which it relates, not less than 25 feet from a street (unless the building is closer than that to the street, in which case it shall be not less than 1/2 the distance from building to street) and does not exceed 10 square feet in area, may be two-sided, and shall not exceed a height from grade of more than 48 inches.
+One sign, identifying a school, church, public building, playground, or other such use, which shall be situated on the property to which it relates, not less than 10 feet from a street (unless the building is closer than that to the street, in which case it shall be not less than 1/2 the distance from building to street).
+Such signs shall not exceed 10 square feet in area, may be two-sided, and shall not exceed a height from grade of more than 48 inches.
 They may be only externally illuminated.

-Identifying signs relating to an apartment development site, which may show or include the name of the development, the presence or lack of vacancies, the location of the rental agent's office and his telephone number, and the project address.
-Such signs shall not in the aggregate exceed 25 square feet in area on either of two sides and may be two-sided.
+One identifying sign relating to an apartment complex site, which may show or include the name of the complex, the presence or lack of vacancies, the location of the rental agent's office and his/her telephone number, and the complex address.
+Such signs shall not exceed 25 square feet in area and may be two-sided.
 They shall only be externally illuminated.
-Such signs may be located in any of the required yard areas but shall not be closer than 25 feet to the property line or street line (unless the building is closer than 25 feet to the street, in which case it shall not be less than 1/2 the distance from building to street or 10 feet, whichever is greater).
+Such signs may be located in any of the required yard areas but shall not be situated closer than 10 feet to any property line or the street line (unless the building is closer than 25 feet to the street, in which case it shall not be less than 1/2 the distance from building to street or 10 feet, whichever is greater).

-All signs permitted in residential zones; however, in these zones temporary signs pertaining to sale, leasing or construction may be located anywhere within the property to which they pertain.
+All signs permitted in residential zones; however, in these zones, temporary signs pertaining to sales or construction may be located anywhere within the property to which they pertain.

-One wall sign, which may be illuminated, upon the front facade of a building for each permitted use or activity.
+One wall sign, which may be externally or internally illuminated, upon the front facade of a building for each permitted use or activity.

-Said sign in the aggregate shall not exceed two square feet in area for each linear foot of public frontage.
-If a use is on a corner, then one sign may be placed on each facade of an occupancy which faces upon a parking area or street or the canal, and if such building is more than 100 feet distant from the nearest street to the rear of the property, then such sign may be five square feet in area for each linear foot.
+Said sign, or signs, in the aggregate, including window signs, shall not exceed two square feet in area for each linear foot of public frontage.
+If a use is on a corner, then one sign may be placed on each facade of an occupancy which faces a parking area or street or the canal, and if such building is more than 100 feet distant from the nearest street to the rear of the property, then such sign may be three square feet in area for each linear foot of public frontage.

-Such sign shall not project more than 14 inches beyond the building facade on which or in front of which it is displayed, shall be at least nine feet above the sidewalk, and shall not be higher than the highest point of the parapet or facade of the building.
+Such sign shall not project more than 12 inches beyond the building facade on which or in front of which it is displayed, shall be at least eight feet above a public sidewalk and shall not be higher than the highest point of the facade of the building.

 One freestanding sign shall be permitted when the main building is set back a minimum of 25 feet from the property line.
 Such sign shall not exceed an area of 25 square feet, plus five square feet for each separately operated use or activity in the structures, if there is more than one.
 In no case shall any sign exceed 40 square feet in area on either of two sides.
 Such signs shall be for no other purpose than identifying the facility and listing the individual occupants and may be located within any required yard area, but shall not extend beyond any property line and shall not exceed 20 feet in height.

-A shopping center or industrial park may have one directory sign at any location therein, which shall not exceed five square feet on any one side for each acre of land in said shopping center or industrial park; and, likewise, a sign not exceeding two square feet on one side for each acre of land at the shopping center or industrial park may be located at each major point of entrance into said shopping center or industrial park.
+A shopping center, industrial park or medical center may have one directory sign at any location therein which shall not exceed five square feet on any one side for each acre of land in said shopping center, industrial park or medical center, and, likewise, a sign not exceeding two square feet on one side for each acre of land may be located at major points of entrance.
 These signs shall not exceed three in number.

-In a shopping center having walkways roofed over with a permanent canopy or some similar other structural device, there may be one illuminated sign or nonilluminated sign for each structure or occupant in the shopping center.
+In a shopping center or medical center having walkways roofed over with a permanent canopy or some similar other structural device, there may be one illuminated or nonilluminated sign for each structure or occupant.
 Said sign may be hung from the underside of the canopy and shall not exceed eight square feet on one side.

 Motor vehicle service stations and hotels or motels may have only the following, subject to Planning Board review and approval:

 One freestanding identification sign which does not exceed 25 square feet in area on either of two sides and is not more than 20 feet in height.
 Such sign may be set at the corner of the property if the station or resort facility is a corner location, in which case the base shall be set in a planted area.
-If the station or resort facility is an interior location, the sign may be erected in any required yard area but shall not extend over the property line.
+If the station or resort facility is not on a corner, the sign may be erected in any required yard area, but shall not extend over the property line.

-Two signs may be placed on the front facade of the building, provided that the total of such signs does not exceed 20% of the area of the facade, including window and door areas.
+One wall sign on each facade of the building that faces a street, provided that the area of the sign does not exceed 10% of the area of the facade, including window and door areas.